A graphic of a home with arrows representing how Radon enters your home

 • Chain of custody form

-Note that postage on the pre-addressed return envelopes is not prepaid.
+Please note that postage on the pre-addressed return envelope is not prepaid.

 All lab fees are included in your initial purchase.
-The only outstanding cost is the cost of mailing your pre-addressed return envelope to Radonova in Lombard, IL at the end of the test for analysis.
+The only outstanding expense is the postage cost of mailing your pre-addressed envelope in for analysis at the end of the testing period.
+Radonova's facility is located in Lombard, IL.

 Should I order a short-term test or a long-term test?